Transformers Learn Low Sensitivity Functions: Investigations and Implications: Sensitivity and Weak Spectral Bias

-Note that for a given $U$, the eigenvalue only depends on $|U|$ and is invariant under any permutation of $[d]$.
-This can be seen from the definition of the eigenvalues, which only depend on $x^U$ and $\textstyle\sum\limits_ix_i$.
+\end{proposition} Note that for a given $U$, the eigenvalue $\mu_{|U|}$ only depends on $x^U$ and $\textstyle\sum_ix_i$ by definition, and hence, it is invariant under any permutation of $[d]$.
 Larger eigenvalues for lower-order monomials indicate that simpler features are learned faster.
+Since low sensitivity implies learning low-degree polynomials, \cref{corr:wsb} also implies a weak form of low sensitivity bias.